-"Victory Savings Bank was the first and only black-owned bank in South Carolina," said bank President and CEO Tom Felder.
+"Victory Savings Bank was the first and only black-owned bank in South Carolina," said its president and CEO Tom Felder.
 "It was founded in 1921, and has weathered the storms of several depressions, wars and down times in our economy, and remains one of the oldest black-owned banks in the country."
-In 1999, the bank changed its name to South Carolina Community Bank.

-Modjeska was one of the co-founders of the bank.
+Modjeska was one of the cofounders of the bank.
 It was managed by her brother Henry Monteith, and her family held a majority on the board for more than 65 years.
+(In 1999, the bank changed its name to South Carolina Community Bank.)